-6 Edition and German translation in [Folkerts & Gericke 1993].
+6Edition and German translation in Folkerts and Gericke (1993).

-7 A ratio was not understood as the number resulting from a division but as a relation between two numbers; it might be multiplex (of type m : 1), superparticular (of type m+1 : n), multiplex superparticular (mn+1 : n), superpartient (n+p : n), multiplex superpartient (of type mn+p : n); or inverses of any of these.
-Depending on the numbers involved, ratios had specific names - 5 : 2 (and 10 : 4, etc.), for instance, were "duplex sequilater".
+7A ratio was not understood as the number resulting from a division but as a relation between two numbers; it might be multiplex (of type m: 1), superparticular (of type m+1:n), multiplex superparticular (mn+1:n), superpartient (n+p:n), multiplex superpartient (of type mn+p:n) or inverses of any of these.
+Depending on the numbers involved, ratios had specific names -5:2 (and 10: 4, etc.), for instance, were "duplex sesquialter".

-Euclidean definitions, postulates, the proposition statements from books I-III, and the proofs for the first three propositions - and from the agrimensor side mainly rules for area calculation (not always correct).
-Its most mature expression is the eleventh-century so-called "Boethius" Geometry II [ed.
-Folkerts 1970].
+books I to III and the proofs for the first three propositions - and from the agrimensor side, mainly rules for area calculation (not always correct).
+Its most mature expression is the eleventh century so-called "Boethius" Geometry II (ed.
+Folkerts 1970).